What to Do in Ronda for a Day (Must-see Attractions + Tips)

 Ronda is home to many good restaurants and tapa bars that serve local cuisine, but you just need to know where to go to enjoy a good meal at a good price.

-Before going to Ronda, I asked one of my uncle’s friends, as he’s from Ronda, and he suggested going to Bar de Tapas Camelot, El Lechuguita and Los Caracoles.
-All of these tapa bars do offer affordable and delicious dishes.
+Some local-approved bars and taverns include Bar de Tapas Camelot, El Lechuguita, and Los Caracoles.
+All of these tapa bars offer affordable, delicious dishes.

 And in case you want a drink with a view of Puente Nuevo, head to the Don Miguel Hotel restaurant!